 Moreover, the DFS requirements as given Annex 1 to Recommendation ITU-R M.1652-1 do not consider the radars with pulse widths of less than 1 μs and channel availability check time of more than 60 s, which are typical for the meteorological radars in the bands 5 350-5 470 MHz and 5 600-5 650 MHz as described in Recommendation ITU-R M.1849-1.
 Furthermore, some important parameters in relation to the DFS performance when detecting the meteorological radars transmissions, like pulse repetition frequency and waveform types, are not at all specified in Recommendation ITU-R 1652-1.

-[In view of the above and if WRC-19 decides to allocate the frequency band 5 350-5 470 MHz to the mobile service with the purpose to accommodate WAS/RLAN use, it will be required to:

-revise Recommendation ITU-R M.1652-1 in order to consider the meteorological radars with the parameters typical for the band 5 350-5 470 MHz as described in Recommendation ITU-R M.1849-1;

-revise Resolution 229 (Rev.WRC-12) in order to extend its application to the meteorological radars in the band 5 350-5 470 MHz.

-Or

 In view of the above and if WRC-19 decides to allocate the frequency band 5 350-5 470 MHz to the mobile service with the purpose to accommodate WAS/RLAN use, a similar package of cross references to ITU-R deliverables as shown in Resolution 229 (Rev. WRC-12) for the protection of meteorological radar in 5 600-5 650 MHz band, plus any other relevant referenced ITU-R deliverables, will have to be developed to ensure the protection of meteorological radars the band 5 350-5 470 MHz.

-’The text highlighted above need to be reviewed and compared with the option in order to describe a more neutral solution (e.g. DFS parameters for that band need to be updated and put in a Rec.
-ITU-R).]
+Overall, in the 5350-5470 MHz band, the situation is that no solutions have been currently found to ensure relevant protection to all incumbent services, and in particular EESS (active) systems and certain types of radiolocation systems.

 5725 – 5850 MHz

 The agenda item is to look at possible new mobile allocation (limited to WAS/including RLAN) in the band.
+The Incumbent primary services in the bands are FSS (E – S) and Radiolocation, CEPT regulation also authorise the use of several type of applications as well.

 Studies carried out by CEPT previously under EC mandate presented an agreed methodology and a large number of calculations with results, although these provided some relevant results, at this stage it is too early to draw definite conclusions from these studies and additional considerations on the potential for RLAN–FSS sharing are still needed.
-There is also some debate around sharing between RLAN and radiolocation as there is already RLAN, SRD, Road Tolling and other applications used at various power levels throughout CEPT and the rest of the world in this band without the need for DFS being applied as a mitigation technique.
+There is also some debate around sharing between RLAN and radiolocation as there is already RLAN, SRD (including WAS/RLAN limited to 25mW), Road Tolling and other applications used at various power levels throughout CEPT or some of its countries.
+It should be noted that in the rest of the world in some countries outside CEPT, RLAN are authorised in this band without the need for DFS being applied as a mitigation technique.
 The 5725 – 5875 MHz band is also designated as an ISM band in the Radio Regulations so services using this band would be expected to be robust enough to operate in a challenging environment.

-The Incumbent primary services in the bands are FSS (E – S) and Radiolocation.
+As stated earlier in the document various different radiodetermination systems are deployed across 5250 – 5850 MHz band.
+Among those radiodetermination systems, some radars operate throughout the whole frequency range, such as air defence radars.
+Similar areas of concern raised in the background text for 5340 – 5470 MHz band with respect to these types of radar would also apply in this band for some countries within CEPT where these type of radars are deployed.

 5850 – 5925 MHz